Climate and Average Weather in Nepal

-Interested in more detailed Weather and Climate information for Nepal?
+Are you interested in more detailed information for various cities in Nepal?

 1. Yearly average minimum and maximum temperatures